theodickson/socomote/README.md

 - Packaging:
   - Create socomote home
-  - Create default config.json
+  - Create default config.yaml
   - create mp3 lib (probably in code not config)
   - unix only?
-- safe shutdown
-- Config tool
+- Configurable keymap
-- infinite retry loop e.g. if network not yet ready?
+- Infinite retry loop e.g. if network not yet ready?
 - Async usage?
 - Use timing instead of enter for numbers
   - could then use enter as something else